Lorriu/java-api-assessment/src/main/java/com/cbfacademy/apiassessment/cocktailapi/README.md

 ## Unit test at least one class

-I created two unit test classes.
-The first test [CocktailRepositoryTest]() included:
+I created a unit test to test the repository class [CocktailRepositoryTest]() In this class I tested:

 1. A test to search the cocktails by Price
 1. A test to check the random cocktail method selected a random cocktail.
 1. A test to check the when searching cocktail by name the correct cocktail was selected

-The other is located in the [CocktailControllerTests](https://github.com/Lorriu/java-api-assessment/blob/main/src/test/java/com/cbfacademy/apiassessment/CocktailControllerTests.java).
-In this class I tested:

-1. The response when calling the endpoint to get a specific cocktail by ID
-1. The response when calling the endpoint to create a new cocktail
-1. The response when calling the endpoint to update a existing cocktail

 ## Store the data in a JSON file